mykki92/CI_PP2_BRAIN_GAMES/README.md

 ### Fonts

 The chosen font for this site is Righteous from Google Fonts, chosen for its easy readability and playful tone.
-Arial was selected as the websafe font and Cursive as the fallback font.
+Cursive was selected as the fallback font.

 ### Structure